RedHatQE/openshift-ci-zstream-trigger/README.md

-export FLASK_DEBUG=1  # Optional; to output flask logs to console. export CI_JOBS_TRIGGER_PORT=5003  # Optional; to set a different port than 5000. export CI_JOBS_TRIGGER_USE_RELOAD=1  # Optional; to re-load configuration when code is saved.
+export FLASK_DEBUG=1  # Optional; to output flask logs to console. export CI_JOBS_TRIGGER_PORT=5003  # Optional; to set a different port than 5000. export CI_JOBS_TRIGGER_USE_RELOAD=1  # Optional; to re-load configuration when code is saved. export CI_JOBS_TRIGGER_LISTEN_IP="0.0.0.0"  # Optional, to listen on all interfaces.
+Default is localhost only.

 poetry run python  ci_jobs_trigger/app.py
 ```